Chequered patterns

 My experience with the subject is two-fold.
 First, I was always very delighted by the clever one-piece chessboard models, and felt challanged to come up with my own (this is still to come, partial results were achieved).
 Second, I found a nice way of folding the first non-trivial odd-number grid (clean type), that is, the 5x5 chequered pattern.
 The choice is not pure accident, as this pattern happens to be the national symbol of Croats (called Šahovnica), and the model was designed for the Poetry in Paper origami exhibition in Croatia (2008).
 A couple of years later I discovered that Olivier Viet from France had folded a 5x5 chequered pattern (fuzzy type) that was published in 2001.
 I do not know details about the background of this model, however.

 Below you find an overview table of the chequered pattern designs known to me (only those were included which are at least 4x4).
-If you can help to fill in the missing information, please contact me (thanks to David Dureisseix, Andrew Hudson, Marc Kirschenbaum, Gareth Louis and John Montroll for their help in compiling this page).
+Thanks to David Dureisseix, Andrew Hudson, Marc Kirschenbaum, Gareth Louis and John Montroll for their help in compiling this page.
+Updates to the list are discontinued since a more complete listing has become available recently by Jason Ku.

 Grid Type Scale Factor(1) Designer(2) Year Published in